EmbraceLife/LIE/my_utils/grokking_correlation.md

 ```

 Can the model weights tell us why this model does not learn anything?
-- without sigmoid, intermediate_layer's weights are most time flat, this is because within the first 50 epochs weights are updated well enough to capture the pattern
 - intermediate_layer's weights are all quite away from 0, range (-0.48, 1.17)
 - therefore, as features of inputs differ from each other, its weighted sum or predictions will differ as well
 - therefore, this model has learnt something